 4x Dark Alice, Rabbit Princess (DBV-009)

 These are the cards every Machina, the Machine Lord (SKL-087) deck should run.
 Warhorse (NWE-011) and Prototype Magi Trooper (NWE-095) are the best cards to find off of Machina’s ability to search the deck for free.
-Horn of Sacred Beasts (SKL-099) is required to return all of them back to the deck to use them again while also providing a 0 Mana interaction against graveyard based decks.
+Horn of Sacred Beasts (SKL-099) is required to return all of them back to the deck to use them again while also providing a zero Will interaction against graveyard based decks.
 It also prevents Union Seven from Zeus, the First Olympian (GRV-087) // Order of the Olympians (GRV-087J) throughout the game.

 What are Selective Decapitation (TST-060) and Dark Alice, Rabbit Princess (DBV-009) for?
 To get rid of the board you put so much ‘effort’ and resources into playing.
 Prototype Magi Trooper (NWE-095) only draws a card if you don’t control another one.
-A 0 Mana, draw a card resonator is much stronger than a 1/1 vanilla most of the time.
+A zero Will “draw a card” resonator is much stronger than a 1/1 vanilla most of the time.
 The main play is to cast two copies of Prototype Magi Trooper (NWE-095) and then respond to the enter of the second one by sacrificing both of them to Selective Decapitation (TST-060), thus drawing a card as you dont control any Prototype Magi Trooper (NWE-095) anymore.
 When playing the deck, preserving a way to sacrifice and return Warhorse (NWE-011) and Prototype Magi Trooper (NWE-095) is the key to winning with the deck.
 The Origin of the Seven Lands (PofA-112) is in this deck just because Dreiwing, Mechanized Wind of Destruction (GRV-040) exists.
-Not playing the maximum copies of this cards is bad deckbuilding in my opinion.
+Not playing the maximum copies of this card is bad deckbuilding in my opinion.
 It also destroys The Witch of the Fallen Kingdom (ADW-072), which is this deck’s mortal enemy, or draws a card.

 4x Angelic Battle Barrier (NWE-001)